Ivan Yakovlev (military officer)

-Ivan Kirillovich Yakovlev (Иван Кириллович Яковлев; August 5, 1918, Chernolesskaya, Novoselitsky District, Stavropol Krai - September 13, 2002, Moscow) was Soviet military leader, army general (1980) who served as commander-in-chief of the Internal Troops of the Soviet Union from 1968 to 1986.
+Ivan Kirillovich Yakovlev (Иван Кириллович Яковлев; 5 August 1918 – 13 September 2002) was Soviet military leader, army general (1980) who served as commander-in-chief of the Internal Troops of the Soviet Union from 1968 to 1986.

 Biography

 He was born in Chernolesskaya to a Cossack family.
 He graduated from a seven-year school, and in 1939 - from the Terek Agricultural College in Prokhladny, Kabardino-Balkarian Autonomous Okrug.
 He worked as a zootechnician at the Kommunar Sovkhoz in the Kantemirovsky District of the Voronezh Oblast.

 In September 1939, he was conscripted to the Red Army.
 He graduated from the Kemerovo Mortar and Artillery School in 1940.
 Immediately after graduation, he was sent as a platoon commander to the 81st Rifle Regiment of the 123rd Separate Rifle Brigade, and as part of it, he was sent to the front.
 He took part in the Soviet-Finnish War, and was wounded.
 After recovery, since 1940, he was a mortar platoon commander in the 681st Rifle Regiment of the 133rd Rifle Division in the Siberian Military District (Biysk).